fluff-shark/fluff-shark.github.io/_posts/2024-03-02-effective-testing.md

 1. Remove sources of flakiness, so the test suite only fails if _these_ changes broke something
 2. Make smaller PRs and merge them more frequently

-(2) deserves a blog post of its own... but one of its many benefits is that the root causes of failing tests are much easier to track down.
+"Smaller PRs" deserve a blog post on their own.
+One of their many benefits is that it makes the root cause of failing tests much easier to track down, even if the tests themselves cover a very large amount of code.

 ## Summary